A Survey on the Evolution of Stream Processing Systems: Preliminaries

 There exist many theoretical streaming data models, mainly serving the purpose of studying the space requirements and computational complexity of streaming algorithms and understanding which streaming computations are practical.
 For instance, a stream can be modeled as a dynamic one-dimensional vector~\cite{garofalakis2016data}.
 The model defines how this dynamic vector is updated when a new element of the stream becomes available.
 While theoretical streaming data models are useful for algorithm design, early stream processing systems instead adopted extensions of the \emph{relational} data model.
 Recent streaming dataflow systems, especially those influenced by the MapReduce philosophy, place the responsibility of data stream modeling on the application developer.

-\subsubsection{Relational streaming model}
+\subsubsection{Relational Streaming Model}

-In the relational streaming model, a stream is interpreted as describing a changing relation over a common schema. \emph{Base} streams are produced by external sources and update relation tables, while \emph{derived} streams are produced by continuous queries and update materialized views.
+In the relational streaming model as implemented by first-generation systems~\cite{arasu2003stream, chandrasekaran2003telegraphcq, abadi2003aurora, cranor2003gigascope}, a stream is interpreted as describing a changing relation over a common schema.
+Streams are either produced by external sources and update relation tables or are produced by continuous queries and update materialized views.
 An operator outputs event streams that describe the changing view computed over the input stream according to the relational semantics of the operator.
+Thus, the semantics and schema of the relation are imposed by the system.

 STREAM~\cite{arasu2003stream} defines streams as bags of tuple-timestamp pairs and relations as time-varying bags of tuples.
 The implementation unifies both types as sequences of timestamped tuples, where each tuple also carries a flag that denotes whether it is an insertion or a deletion.
 Input streams consist of insertions only, while relations may also contain deletions.
 TelegraphCQ~\cite{chandrasekaran2003telegraphcq} uses a similar data model.
 Aurora~\cite{abadi2003aurora} models streams as append-only sequences of tuples, where a set of attributes denote the key and the rest of the attributes denote values.
 Borealis~\cite{abadi2005design} generalizes this model to support insertion, deletion, and replacement messages.
 Messages may also contain additional fields related to QoS metrics.
 Gigascope~\cite{cranor2003gigascope} extends the sequence database model.
 It assumes that stream elements bear one or more timestamps or sequence numbers, which generally increase (or decrease) with the ordinal position of a tuple in a stream.
 Ordering attributes can be (strictly) monotonically increasing or decreasing, monotone non-repeating, or increasing within a group of records.
 In CEDR~\cite{Barga2007Consistent}, stream elements bear a valid timestamp, $V_{s}$, after which they are considered valid and can contribute to the result.
 Alternatively, events can have validity intervals.
 The contents of the relation at time $t$ are all events with $V_{s} \leq t$.